 Most companies still make their AEs do prospecting.
 And while that works for some SMBs, it is far from ideal.

-For small business selling, your outbound cadence should include the following:
+For small business selling, your outbound sequence should include the following:

 - Automated Drip Emails